WordPress/wp20-book/Content/BB-Chapter-3-Plugging-into-plugins.md

 WordPress shared [instructions for disabling](https://make.wordpress.org/core/2013/10/25/the-definitive-guide-to-disabling-auto-updates-in-wordpress-3-7/) auto updates and plugins were developed to make it easier.
 However, Andrew Nacin wrote in his instructions for sabotaging the auto updates, “I’d argue that ‘I don’t want them’ is not a compelling reason for disabling updates.
 If you don’t keep your site up to date, you are making the web a less safe place for you and everyone who visits your website.”

-Site owners got the chance to opt into auto updates for major core versions with 5.6 in 2020.
+Site owners got the chance to opt into auto updates for plugins and themes with 5.5, and for major core versions with 5.6 in 2020.

 If core security is involved and the site owner doesn’t take the necessary steps, the WordPress servers will instruct the website to update itself.
 This is done for core updates but also for some plugins.